How to watch Rihanna in the Super Bowl halftime show

 In case you aren’t particularly sporty, the Super Bowl is the annual final playoff of the National Football League (NFL) that crowns the league champion.

-This year’s match is on Sunday 12 February, and will take place at the State Farm Stadium in Glendale in Arizona.
+This year’s match is on Sunday 12 February and will take place at the State Farm Stadium in Glendale, Arizona.

 The halftime show is the performance that takes place in the interval of the game.
 It is arguably the biggest annual music performance in the US.